Omar1024/Motiva/DEPLOYMENT_GUIDE.md

 ```

 2. **If build succeeds, you're ready!** If there are errors, fix them first.

+**Note:** A `netlify.toml` file is included in the project root with correct configuration for Netlify deployment.

 ### **Step 2: Sign Up / Log In to Netlify**